ngneat/helipopper/README.md

 ### Global Config
 - You can pass any `tippy` option at global config level.
 - `beforeRender` - Hook that'll be called before rendering the tooltip content ( applies only for string )
-- `disableOnNilValue` - Boolean flag that disables the tooltip if the assigned value is null or undefined.
-This can be seen as a shortcut to `isEnable`

 ### Create `tippy` Programmatically